 Some of these categories require prior Department approval or notification.
 Please refer to Section 33.1-15-04-02 for clarification and additional categories.

-In order to legally burn any material that is not specifically listed as permissible, an application for open burning variance (SFN-8509) must be signed by the local or district health unit and the city or rural fire department prior to submittal to the Department (map showing health units with regard to open burning).
+In order to legally burn any material that is not specifically listed as permissible, an application for open burning variance (SFN-8509) must be signed by the local or district health unit and the city or rural fire department prior to submittal to the Department.
 No burning of

 Regardless of whether or not the burning is permissible under the rules or whether a variance to open burn has been issued, all open burning must comply with all of the conditions contained in Subsection 33.1-15-04.2.
 Some of these conditions are as follows: